Jdeandrade22/proj2JordanDeAndrade/README.md

 ### Bad Items (AVOID These!) ⚠️
 - **Rusty Can** (red can): Dangerous!
 Touching one ends the game immediately
 - There are **5 bad items** on each level - be careful!
+- These are hazardous obstacles that will end your adventure!

 ### Special Items
 - **Dimensional Portal** (purple swirling portal):